Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 1

 Nuggets Performance Insights

-- Denver is 12th in the NBA with 115.8 points per game this season.
-At the other end, it ranks eighth with 112.5 points allowed per contest.
+- With 115.8 points per game on offense, Denver ranks 12th in the NBA.
+On defense, it surrenders 112.5 points per contest, which ranks eighth in the league.

-- The Nuggets have been one of the top teams in the league in terms of assists, as they are delivering 28.9 per game (second-best in NBA).
+- The Nuggets have been one of the best teams in the league in terms of assists, as they are collecting 28.9 per game (second-best in NBA).

-- The Nuggets rank fourth-best in the NBA with a three-point shooting percentage of 37.9%.
-They rank 18th in the league by draining 11.8 threes per contest.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.